-- 3. Measure the height of the clutch pack from the work surface to the top of the Lo and Reverse Clutch Support (Dimension D) - 4.
-Use dimension D to select the proper thickness of the selective spacer plate for assembly. - Install the proper selective spacer plate between 5. the wave plate and the first composition clutch plate with the identification side up.
+- 3. Measure the height of the clutch pack from the work surface to the top of the lo and reverse clutch support (dimension D) - 4.
+Use dimension D to select the proper thickness of the selective spacer plate for assembly. - 5.
+Install the proper selective spacer plate between the wave plate and the first composition clutch plate with the identification side up. - 6.
+The overall height for dimension D with the selective spacer plate included should be 30.515 31.401 mm (1.20-1.24").